lortza/assignment_designing_nosql_data_models/a2_activity_feed.md

 ## Scenario

 You're building an activity feed for a social media site.
 The feed must display a chronological list of activities for the current user's friends.
-These activities could potentially be any action performed on the site including uploading a photo, changing their profile, friending another user, commenting, liking etc...
+These activities could potentially be any action performed on the site including:

+* uploading a photo
+* changing their profile
+* friending another user
+* commenting
+* liking
+* etc...

 Further, you only want to display activities for users that the current user interacts with frequently.

 ## Schemas